Common Causes of Florida Motorcycle Accidents

 Even drivers who are not distracted can disobey traffic laws.
 This can include driving at a speed higher than the posted speed limit, failure to stop at a red light or stop sign, improper lane changes, not yielding the right of way, driving too fast for conditions, etc. When drivers fail to obey traffic laws, they put others at risk, including motorcycle riders.

 Driving under the influence of alcohol or drugs is a major risk to everyone else on the road, including pedestrians and motorcycle riders.

 In some cases, the accident is not necessarily the fault of another driver.
-If you are riding your motorcycle and you crash due to the failure of a part on your bike, you may have a product defect claim.
+If you are riding your motorcycle and you crash due to the failure of a part on your bike, you may have a product liability claim.
 This would be a claim presented against the manufacturer of the part and maybe even the manufacturer of the motorcycle.
-When important parts fail because they are defective, the motorcycle rider can easily lose control and be involved in a serious injury collision.
+When important parts fail because they are defective, the motorcycle rider can easily lose control and be involved in a serious collision.

 Another thing that motorcycle riders have to watch out for is road hazards.
 Motorcycles handle differently than other vehicles.
 Hitting or driving over something like a large pothole could cause them to lose control of their bike.